 - Consultant fees

 - Construction management fees

 - Architectural and civil engineering fees in excess of the Authority's fee limits

 - Developer overhead fees

-- Any additional fees related to direct assistance provided to the Sponsor or Owner in conjunction with the completion of the Application or construction of the development.
+- Any additional fees related to direct assistance provided to the Sponsor or Owner in conjunction with the completion of the Application or construction or management of the development.

 A base developer fee shall be calculated at the percentages listed below on the Fee Based Costs.
 Fee Based Costs are the total developer costs net of total developer fee, reserves, interim costs, and syndication costs as calculated by the Common Application.
-The base developer fee may be reduced due to identity of interest criteria as noted below; or increased due to Project's adherence to certain policy objectives listed below.
+The base developer fee may be reduced due to identity of interest criteria as noted below.